cloudposse/docs/content/tutorials/atmos-getting-started.md

 ---
 title: "Getting started with Atmos"
 description: "Learn what Atmos is and how you can start using it with stacks to simplify your DevOps Automation tasks."
-weight: 2
+sidebar_position: 2
 ---

 ## Intro

 `atmos` is part of the SweetOps toolchain and was built to make DevOps and Cloud automation easier across multiple tools.
 It has direct support for automating Terraform, Helm, Helmfile, and Istio.
-By natively utilizing [stacks]({{< relref "fundamentals/concepts.md#stacks" >}}), `atmos` enables you to effortlessly manage your Terraform and Helmfile [components]({{< relref "fundamentals/concepts.md#components" >}}) from your local machine or in your CI/CD pipelines.
+By natively utilizing [stacks](/fundamentals/concepts.md#stacks), `atmos` enables you to effortlessly manage your Terraform and Helmfile [components](/fundamentals/concepts.md#components) from your local machine or in your CI/CD pipelines.

 In this tutorial we'll be looking at a simple (albeit contrived) example of automating multiple Terraform components together into a workflow.
 This will give you some understanding of what `atmos` can do while also giving you some experience with using it at the command line.